Azure-Samples/active-directory-dotnet-native-aspnetcore-v2/3.-Web-api-call-Microsoft-graph-for-personal-accounts/README.md

 service: ASP.NET Core Web API, Microsoft Graph
 endpoint: AAD v2.0
 ---
-# ASP.NET Core Web API calling Microsoft Graph, itself called from a WPF application using Azure AD V2
+# ASP.NET Core Web API calling Microsoft Graph including personal accounts, itself called from a WPF application using the Microsoft identity platform (formerly named Azure AD) v2

 ![Build badge](https://identitydivision.visualstudio.com/_apis/public/build/definitions/a7934fdd-dcde-4492-a406-7fad6ac00e17/497/badge)

 > The sample in this folder is part of a multi-phase tutorial.
-This folder is about the second phase named **Web API now calls Microsoft Graph**.
+This folder is about the third phase named **Web API now calls Microsoft Graph including personal accounts**.
-> The first phase is available from [1.
-Desktop app calls Web API](../1.%20Desktop%20app%20calls%20Web%20API).
+> The second phase is available from [2.
+Web API now calls Microsoft Graph](../2.%20Web%20API%20now%20calls%20Microsoft%20Graph).
 >
 > This article (README.md) contains the full instructions on how to configure the sample.
 If you have gone through Phase 1 and have already configured your Web API rather switch to the instructions for an incremental configuration in [README-incremental-instructions.md](README-incremental-instructions.md)

-> At that time, when using a Web API calling downstream APIs on behalf of users signed-in with a Microsoft Personal account, the registration will be a bit different.
-See the [Current limitations](#Current-limitations) section

 ## About this sample

+Contrary to the previous chapter, this one shows how to let personal Microsoft account sign-in.

 ### Table of content